technicalpickles/jeweler/README.markdown

 ### Releasing

-At last, it's time to [ship it!](http://img.skitch.com/20100310-nrgxbwqm58tibiq2un6mujqmm5.png).
+At last, it's time to [ship it](http://img.skitch.com/20100310-nrgxbwqm58tibiq2un6mujqmm5.png)!
 Make sure you have everything committed and pushed, then go wild:

     $ rake release

-This does the following automatically:
+This will automatically:

- * Generates `hello-gem.gemspec` and commits it
+ * Generate `hello-gem.gemspec` and commit it
- * Uses `git` to tag `v0.1.0` and pushes it
+ * Use `git` to tag `v0.1.0` and push it
- * Builds `hello-gem-0.1.0.gem` and pushes it to [rubygems.org](http://rubygems.org/gems/)
+ * Build `hello-gem-0.1.0.gem` and push it to [rubygems.org](http://rubygems.org/gems/)

 ### Version bumping